how-to-become-a-data-scientist-from-scratch

 Path Duration Cost Best For

-πŸŽ“ University Degree 2–4 years High Students seeking strong theory & research
+πŸŽ“ University Degree 2–4 years High Students seeking deep theory & research

-πŸ“š Self‑Learning Flexible (6–12 months typical) Low Disciplined learners with budget limits
+πŸ“š Self-Learning 6–12 months Low Disciplined learners with limited budget

-πŸ”„ Career Transition 6–12 months Medium Professionals leveraging existing domain skills
+πŸ”„ Career Transition 6–12 months Medium Professionals leveraging prior experience

 ❓ Career Switch FAQs